Skip to main content

 • Faculty/staff/other offices

-• Classroom/lab spaces when being used for their educational purposes, including when students are assembling for or leaving classes.
+• Classroom/lab spaces, when they are being used for educational purposes, including when students are assembling for or leaving classes.

 CMU has an obligation to provide a safe and secure living and learning environment for students, faculty and staff.
 To meet this obligation, CMU has restricted access to these academic, residential and administrative spaces.
 ICE must provide an appropriate judicial warrant to enter these restricted spaces.
 With an appropriate judicial warrant, ICE agents also have the authority to enter non-public spaces on campus to detain or arrest individuals named in the warrant.